mnaamani/enet-npm/README.md

 Create the host,

-    var client = enet.createClient( 1 /* only allow 1 outgoing connection */,
+    var client = enet.createClient({
+        peers: 1, /* only allow 1 outgoing connection */
-                                    2 /* allow up to 2 channels to be used, 0 and 1 */,
+        channels: 2, /* allow up to 2 channels to be used, 0 and 1 */
-                                    57600 / 8 /* 56K modem with 56 Kbps downstream bandwidth */,
+        down: 57600 / 8, /* 56K modem with 56 Kbps downstream bandwidth */
-                                    14400 / 8 /* 56K modem with 14 Kbps upstream bandwidth */);
+        up: 14400 / 8 /* 56K modem with 14 Kbps upstream bandwidth */
+    });

     //setup event listeners (see creating enet server above)